anthonyneedles/gardenmon/README.md

 ### Database

 In addition to being written to CSVs, data is published to a database.

-See [docs/mariadb.md](docs/mariadb.md) for info on setting up the database with MariaDB.
+The GardenMon Server then serves this data.
+See [gardenmon-server](https://github.com/anthonyneedles/gardenmon-server) for more info.

 ### Useful Commands